Module 7: EMG#

 7.3.2 Signal Detection#

 When the muscle contracts, it creates tiny electrical signals.
-The electrodes pick up these voltage changes called action potentials.
+The electrodes pick up these voltage changes called motor unit action potentials.

 7.3.3 Signal Amplification and Filtering#

 Since these signals are extremely weak (measured in microvolts), they are first amplified to make them readable.
-Then, unwanted noise-like movement disturbances or interference from other body signals, such as cardiac signals, is filtered out to ensure the recorded data is clean and accurate.
+Then, unwanted noise, such as motion artifacts or interference from other body signals, such as cardiac signals, is filtered out to ensure the recorded data is clean and accurate.

 7.4 Key Components of a sEMG System#